NoharOSP/Perfect_Works_Build/README.md

 01/14/2026

 - Script has been updated up to the arrival at point Bethlehem.
-- All graphical bugs have been added to the other patches.
+- All graphical bug fixes have been added to the other patches.
 The "graphical fixes" option has been replaced with a "portrait fixes" one, which is mutually exclusive to the "resized portraits" option.
 - Karellen's dialogue to Ramsus in Merkabah provides more insight into his backstory.
 - Elly's spells have been buffed.
 Details are in the wiki.
 - Script and spriting issues in Merkabah have been fixed.